openqasm/openqasm/source/language/openpulse.rst

 ``defcal`` blocks have an implicit ``barrier`` on every frame that enters the block, meaning that those clocks are guaranteed to be aligned at the start of the block.
-These blocks also need to have a well-defined length, similar to the ``boxas`` block.
+These blocks also need to have a well-defined length calculable at compile-time to enable scheduling at the circuit level.

 .. code-block:: javascript